rainajia/IC-UKB-RAP/README.md

 ## Method overview

 Three customised tools on RAP are available for IC internal users with access to `project-GyZxPF8JQkyq9JVxZjQ2FvqK` to run variant-level or gene-level association tests using WES 470K data.

 For association tests, we use [regenie](https://rgcgithub.github.io/regenie/).

-This guide provides step-by-step instructions for different analysis scenarios.
+This guide provides step-by-step instructions for different analysis scenarios using three customised tools on RAP.
 To view detailed documentation for each tool, run the following commands in your command-line interface:

 ```bash